Historic restorations are admired by most people but old houses are not for everyone.

 All this comes with a cost of about several thousand dollars.
 Understand that yearly visits must be made to ensure all future homeowners are abiding by your easement requirements.
 A preservation easement is similar to the Farmland Preservation Easement.

 I know all of this is complicated and requires many details you must understand and consider.
-However this is the best way to protect all your wonderful preservation efforts for future generations to appreciate.
+There are tax benefits but you will need to consult with a lawyer or and accountant for more information.
+This is the best way to protect all your wonderful preservation efforts for future generations to appreciate.

 Here is another article that shows the need for a preservation easement.
 Read Death of a Cottage.